EmilieRuah/processing-first-projects/README.md

 # processing-first-projects
- My first experiments with coding and generative art using Processing.
+ My first experiments with coding and generative art using Processing. (repo in progress)